joacomesa22/portfolio-joak/src/projects/simple/3blog.md

 ---
 title: Blog App
-description: I've built this simple blog application to learn how to use Firebase authentication system.
-Thanks to @PedroTech for the inspiration.
+description: This is a very simple application for writing short blog posts.
+I've built this project to learn how to use Firebase authentication system.
 img: { src: "#", alt: "#" }
 tech: "React - Firebase - CSS"
 links: